nikleshg/nikleshg/README.md

 ## Hi there 👋

+My name is Niklesh, and I am a UC Santa Cruz Computer Science graduate with an interest in Machine Learning and Data.

 <!--
 **nikleshg/nikleshg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.